 Rheumatism and sciatica are common problems among modern people.
-According to traditional Chinese medicine doctorr Sheng-Pu Lee, these patients all share the common symptom of “weakness in the waist.”
+According to traditional Chinese medicine doctor Sheng-Pu Lee, these patients all share the common symptom of “weakness in the waist.”
 In fact, the waist is the center for nerve transmission in the human body and is also known as the second heart.
 This is because the area below the waist is where the physiological functions take place, the source of the continuous cycle of life.
 Therefore, if one is elderly or lacks sufficient Qi, weakened physiological energy can cause discomfort in the waist, which can worsen and develop into disease.

 In Buddhism, there are three buddhas of the three periods: the past Buddha “Dipankara,” the present Buddha “Tathagata,” and the future Buddha “Maitreya.”
 This same concept can be used to describe the human body: the brain’s memory stores all past experiences, the eyes, ears, nose, tongue, and other senses represent the present because only the current moment can be seen and heard.
 The future of life comes from physiology, which refers to the lower Dantian, bladder, reproductive organs, and anus.
 These areas are where the body’s energy is concentrated, also known as the “Mingmen” or gate of life.